doraqmon/DSCI-532_gr202_r_dashboard/reflection.md

 ### App Maintenance
-Every prevalent functions have [docstrings](https://github.com/UBC-MDS/DSCI-532_gr202_dashboard/issues/56) included in order to maintain and uphold best coding practices.
+All prevalent functions have [docstrings](https://github.com/UBC-MDS/DSCI-532_gr202_dashboard/issues/56) included in order to maintain and uphold best coding practices.

 ### Note
 Many of the issues referenced above were given to us on our personal Github repos.
 Therefore, we can't link it in this document.